Ullstein Verlag: Post-war developments

+ullstein bild, a brand for the photo collection since 1877, is now under Axel Springer Syndication GmbH.

 In spring 2017, Ullstein launched another imprint: Ullstein Five.
 The focus is on socially relevant yet accessible stories by German authors.
 The name is reminiscent of an Ullstein tradition: in the founding years of the publishing house, each of the five Ullstein brothers contributed according to their talents.
 Following the example of the five brothers, the program is designed across departments and together with the authors.